Saucon Valley School District

 Saucon Valley School District is a midsized suburban public school district located in Northampton County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It serves the borough of Hellertown and Lower Saucon Township.
 Saucon Valley School District encompasses approximately 20 square miles.

-Students in grades nine through 12 attend Saucon Valley High School in Hellertown.
-As of the 2021–22 school year, the school district had a total enrollment of 2,001 students between all three of its schools, according to National Center for Education Statistics data.
+Students in ninth through 12th grades attend Saucon Valley High School in Hellertown.
+As of the 2023–24 school year, the school district had a total enrollment of 1,931 students between all three of its schools, according to National Center for Education Statistics data.

-According to 2000 federal census data, the school district serves a resident population of 15,490.
+As of the 2000 census, the school district serves a resident population of 15,490.
 In 2009, district residents' per capita income was $26,599 while the district's median family income was $59,049.